evy004/GamePortfolio/README.md

 # Portfolio Website (Kaboom.js Interactive Room)

-This is a personal portfolio site built with **Kaboom.js**, where visitors can explore an interactive 2D room and open pop-up modals to learn more about you, your projects, and your experience.
+This is a personal portfolio site built with **Kaboom.js**, where visitors can explore an interactive 2D room and open pop-up modals to learn more about me (Evy!), my projects, and my experience.

 ## Features
 - **Interactive Player**: Move around the room using arrow keys or WASD.